Serious question. Are you hooked on Ashore, yet?

 The creative minds behind Ashore have worked very hard to make a system that makes your lives easier.
 By giving you a variety of ways to upload proofs, a streamlined proofing process with the markup and annotation tools you need, a client-friendly approval process and features that automate some of the more tedious aspects of getting sign-off.

-If you want to see if Ashore is the solution for you, you can sign up today with a free account.
-For those brave explorers who want to learn more, request a demo today!
+For those brave explorers who want to see if Ashore is the solution for you, sign up today with a free account!